Catholic Church in Papua New Guinea: Colonial times

 In Papua, the Missionaries of the Sacred Heart began a mission at Yule Island in 1885.
 Bishop Alain de Boismenu, Vicar Apostolic of Papua from 1908 to 1945, established missionary and charitable activities based on the mission at Yule Island.
 He was assisted by Filipino catechists.
 In 1918 he founded an indigenous order of nuns, the Handmaids of the Lord, which is still active.
 The French mystic and visionary Marie-Thérèse Augustine Noblet (fr), whom de Boismenu exorcised in France in 1921, accompanied him to Papua and assisted at the mission until her death in 1930.
 Noblet acted as mentor to the first indigenous priest and bishop from Papua New Guinea, Louis Vangeke.
 Her story made a profound spiritual impression on the Australian poet James McAuley, who visited Yule Island in 1949 and converted to Catholicism.

 Fr William Ross accompanied early expeditions of the Leahy brothers to the Highlands and established a mission at Mount Hagen in 1934.

 A Marist mission on Bougainville, beginning in 1901, was very successful and the majority of the population became Catholic.
 Bishop Thomas Wade secured strong support for the mission from Australia and the United States.
 The Japanese occupation caused major disruption, including the presumed execution of three Australian Marist Brothers by the Japanese.
 Expansion was rapid after the War, with schools constructed in Chabai and Kieta.

 In 1966, the Bishop's Conference was established.

 In 1967 the Australian ophthalmologist, Fr Frank Flynn, was appointed as Administrator of the Cathedral and Director of Catholic Health Services in Papua New Guinea.
 His efforts led to the foundation of a Medical Faculty at the University of Papua New Guinea.
-Nuns, especially those of the Daughters of Our Lady of the Sacred Heart, were very active in providing local health services.
+Nuns, especially those of the Daughters of Our Lady of the Sacred Heart and the Sisters of Mercy were very active in providing local health services.
 The mission hospitals developed into Catholic Church Health Services, which in 2016 ran five rural hospitals and 244 health facilities.

 Since independence

 Pope John Paul II visited Papua New Guinea in 1984 and 1995.

 Catholics prominent in Papua New Guinea politics include Michael Somare, John Momis (who was a priest for many years) and Bernard Narokobi.

 The Divine Word University at Madang was established by Act of Parliament in 1996.

 In 1974, the Bishops Conference established the Catholic Commission for Justice, Peace and Development (CCJPD), which changed its name to Caritas Papua New Guinea in 2001.
 It acts as the humanitarian relief, social justice, peacebuilding, and development arm of the Church.

 John Ribat, the Archbishop of Port Moresby since 2008, was created the first cardinal from Papua New Guinea in 2016.

 Social issues of current concern to the Church include domestic violence and sorcery and climate change.

-Pope Francis will visit Papua New Guinea from 6 to 9 September 2024.
+Pope Francis visited Papua New Guinea from 6 to 9 September 2024.